 The technical specifications of Kawai MP7 include its dimensions, weight, keyboard structure, the pitch, and functions in brief form.
 The MP7 size includes 6.7″ × 53.33” × 13.33”.
 The piano weighs about 46lbs (20 Kgs) which makes it a portable digital piano.

 The keyboard consists of 88 keys, each having the 3 sensors feature to give an authentic feel to the users.
 There is also the Pitchbend and Mod Wheel.

 The MP7 has a 4 zone split function that the keyboard is capable of, and is built with a notable difference from the previous MP6.

-The MP7 has a bright dated design to it.
-The right and left sides of the keyboard are made of brown wooden accents with the middle part being black.
+The piano has a bright dated design.
+The right and left sides of the keyboard feature brown wooden accents and the middle part is black.
 The combination of brown and black colors helps to distinguish the MP7 from other typical digital pianos.

 The top half of the keyboard hosts a lot of knobs, buttons, and wheels.
 The screen on board is quite significant as it offers an extra visibility option.

 However, it does not come with built-in amplifiers or speakers.
 Fortunately, this is not much of a drawdown because there are external sound connectivity options.
 For a full-sized keyboard, the MP7 ranks among some of the most portable digital pianos in the market.

 Keyboards are normally integrated with lots of capabilities and are tailored to bring in a grand aspect of playability in most digital pianos.